vensko/pint/README.md

 ```
 search [<term>]
 ```
 If the &lt;term&gt; is empty, yields a full list of packages from packages.ini.
-If not, searches the databases for the term.
+If not, searches the databases for the *term*.
 ```
 download <app> [<app>]
 ```
 Downloads one or more apps into the *dist* directory without unpacking them.
-All downloaded packages are stored with filenames in the format &lt;app&gt;--&lt;architecture&gt;--&lt;actual-filename&gt;.
+All downloaded packages are stored with filenames in the format *&lt;app&gt;--&lt;architecture&gt;--&lt;actual-filename&gt;*.
 Keep in mind, that the architecture attribute in Pint never refers to the actual bit count, but rather to a *preferred* value.
 If a 64-bit version of an app is not available yet and your processor is 64-bit, a 32-bit version will be downloaded and marked as 64.
 With a 64-bit version released, the app will be automatically upgraded from 32 to 64 bit.
 ```
 install <app> [<app>]
 ```